Alert

 Description

-The strategic location of Guémar on the Fecht and the major route from Strasbourg to Colmar, called the “Landstrasse”, made it necessary for it to be fortified in the 14th century and secure the status of a city in 1369.
-For the Ribeaupierre family, which owned the town, Guémar was a very important place.
+Guémar's strategic location on the Fecht river and on the important "Landstrasse" passageway from Strasbourg to Colmar led to its fortification in the 14th century and its town status in 1369.
+For the Ribeaupierre family, who owned the town, Guémar was a site of prime importance.

 Technical Information